naveen-420/intern-python-test/README.md

     For each location, create a list of { "Instance Type": "rateCode" } pairs.
     Add this list to a dictionary where the key is the location name.
     Wrap all locations inside a top-level list.
-5. Write the output JSON to a new file named formatted_price_info.json.
+5. Write the output JSON to a new file named formatted_price_info.json into outputs folder.
 6. Print a success message once the output file is generated.